 Before you can create a new email template, save a behavioral cohort for the criteria you want to target.
-A behavioral cohort can be saved by going to Users from the top menu.
+A behavioral cohort can be saved by going to Users from the left-side navigation pane.
 Add your criteria in the filters, then select Create Cohort.

 2. Create the email template

 Now that your behavioral cohort is created, you can design your email template using the HTML editor.
 The easiest way is to click the Create New button and select Behavioral Email.

 Alternatively, Select Behavioral Emails from the left-side navigation menu, both will bring you to the Behavioral Emails section.
 Within the Behavioral Emails section, click Create Template on the top right.

 Select a prebuilt template or select Blank if you want to start from scratch.

 Once the editor opens, there are a variety of fields you can populate in the email template: